Taylor offers many parent programs, including Parents Council, As We Pray, Grandparents Day, and Homecoming and Family Weekend.

 - Needs help with writing skills

-- Would like to sing up for a tutor
+- Would like to sign up for a tutor

 - Desires to be a tutor

-Information Technology’s Client & Media Services team provides computer support to Taylor faculty, staff, students, administration, and guests.
-Current students receive free email/phone/walk-up support for those technology issues most often faced by students including connection of personal devices to Taylor’s network and access to Taylor academic resources such as Blackboard, myTAYLOR, and TOWER.
-You can talk with someone at the Tech Xpress Desk on the main level of Zondervan library or by visiting our support page.
+Client Services provides technology support to Taylor faculty, staff, students, administration, and guests.
+Current students receive free email/phone/walk-up support for those technology issues most often faced by students.
+This includes connection of personal computing devices to Taylor’s network and access to Taylor academic resources such as Blackboard, myTAYLOR, and TOWER.
+Help is available inside the Technology & Learning Connection on the main level of Zondervan library or by visiting the Client Services support website at http://4040.taylor.edu.
+For phone support, contact Client Services at (765) 998-4040 or toll-free at (866) 694-1385.

 Taylor's network is based on the Windows Server environment.
 For the reason, Windows-based computers offer a more seamless user experience.
 However, students using Macintosh and Linux-based computers have access to all the academic resources required to complete their degree.
 For more information on PC recommendations, printing, and other technology questions refer to Client Services.